-The head needs to be held gently but with positive pressure as the rabbit will often try to turn away from the syringe.
-By placing a thumb on the top of the head and fingers under the chin or by placing the thumb and fingers either side of the jaw line, it gives you a good control of the head.
+The head needs to be held gently but with positive pressure, as the rabbit will often try to turn away from the syringe.
+By placing a thumb on the top of the head and fingers under the chin or by placing the thumb and fingers on either side of the jawline, it gives you good control of the head.
 Always make soft, smooth movements and don’t ‘fight’ the rabbit.
 The slower and gentler that you are, the less the rabbit will resist you.

 As the patient’s health improves, it will become more difficult to syringe feed them.
-As soon as they are eating small amounts for themselves the assisted feeding can be reduced.
+As soon as they eat small amounts for themselves, assisted feeding can be reduced.
 Keep tempting the rabbit with their favourite foods and items such as fresh herbs (basil, mint, coriander and parsley).
-You can wave this in front of the rabbits and often they will get annoyed and bite it.
+You can wave this in front of the rabbits, and often, they will get annoyed and bite it.
 This can be enough for them to get the taste and then eat the whole sprig.
-You can hand feed rabbits quite well – once they have started to eat you can hold up the next sprig so it goes in like a never ending piece of spaghetti.
+You can hand feed rabbits quite well – once they have started to eat, you can hold up the next sprig, so it goes in like a never-ending piece of spaghetti.

 So be patient, be prepared and take time to sit quietly and nurse your patient.
 Syringe feeding is not a quick fix – it is ‘supportive nursing’ to be used alongside veterinary treatment and medication.